Ghostridr/ScreepsWorld/screeps.com/README.md

 - This codebase uses CommonJS (`module.exports` / `require`) as expected by the Screeps runtime.
 - Roles are intentionally small and composable so they’re easy to test in isolation and then verify in Training.

+## License

+This folder inherits the repository’s license.
+See [LICENSE](../LICENSE) at the repo root.